ajuli029/robust-ids/README.md

 bash
 Copy code
-pip install pandas numpy matplotlib scikit-learn keras
+pip install pandas numpy matplotlib scikit-learn keras joblib h5py
 2. Download the Trained Models
 Download the pre-trained models (dnn3layer_model.hdf5 and test_model.hdf5) and place them in the kddresults/ directory of your local repository.
 You can get the models from the respective sources: